dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 }
 ```

-2. You can add lambda queries to the Query type
+- You can add lambda queries to the Query type, as follows:

 ```graphql
 type Query {